Hierarchical Side-Tuning for Vision Transformers: Abstract

 \section{Abstract}

-Fine-tuning pre-trained Vision Transformers (ViT) has consistently demonstrated promising performance in the realm of visual recognition.
-However, adapting large pre-trained models to various tasks poses a significant challenge.
-This challenge arises from the need for each model to undergo an independent and comprehensive fine-tuning process, leading to substantial computational and memory demands.
-While recent advancements in Parameter-efficient Transfer Learning (PETL) have demonstrated their ability to achieve superior performance compared to full fine-tuning with a smaller subset of parameter updates, they tend to overlook dense prediction tasks such as object detection and segmentation.
-In this paper, we introduce Hierarchical Side-Tuning (HST), a novel PETL approach that enables ViT transfer to various downstream tasks effectively.
-Diverging from existing methods that exclusively fine-tune parameters within input spaces or certain modules connected to the backbone, we tune a lightweight and hierarchical side network (HSN) that leverages intermediate activations extracted from the backbone and generates multi-scale features to make predictions.
-To validate HST, we conducted extensive experiments encompassing diverse visual tasks, including classification, object detection, instance segmentation, and semantic segmentation.
-Notably, our method achieves state-of-the-art average Top-1 accuracy of \textbf{76.0\%} on VTAB-1k, all while fine-tuning a mere \textbf{0.78M} parameters.
-When applied to object detection tasks on COCO testdev benchmark, HST even surpasses full fine-tuning and obtains better performance with \textbf{49.7} box AP and \textbf{43.2} mask AP using Cascade Mask R-CNN.
-Code will be released at \url{https://github.com/AFeng-x/HST}
+Fine-tuning pre-trained Vision Transformers (ViTs) has showcased significant promise in enhancing visual recognition tasks.
+Yet, the demand for individualized and comprehensive fine-tuning processes for each task entails substantial computational and memory costs, posing a considerable challenge.
+Recent advancements in Parameter-Efficient Transfer Learning (PETL) have shown potential for achieving high performance with fewer parameter updates compared to full fine-tuning.
+However, their effectiveness is primarily observed in simple tasks like image classification, while they encounter challenges with more complex vision tasks like dense prediction.
+To address this gap, this study aims to identify an effective tuning method that caters to a wider range of visual tasks.
+In this paper, we introduce Hierarchical Side-Tuning (HST), an innovative PETL method facilitating the transfer of ViT models to diverse downstream tasks.
+Diverging from existing methods that focus solely on fine-tuning parameters within specific input spaces or modules, HST employs a lightweight Hierarchical Side Network (HSN).
+This network leverages intermediate activations from the ViT backbone to model multi-scale features, enhancing prediction capabilities.
+To evaluate HST, we conducted comprehensive experiments across a range of visual tasks, including classification, object detection, instance segmentation, and semantic segmentation.
+Remarkably, HST achieved state-of-the-art performance in 13 out of the 19 tasks on the VTAB-1K benchmark, with the highest average Top-1 accuracy of \textbf{76.1\%}, while fine-tuning a mere \textbf{0.78M} parameters.
+When applied to object detection and semantic segmentation tasks on the COCO and ADE20K testdev benchmarks, HST outperformed existing PETL methods and even surpassed full fine-tuning.
+Code is available at \url{https://github.com/AFeng-x/HST}

-\section{introduction}
+\section{Introduction}